Key milestones in our history

 We receive Innovator of the Year award in 2002 for the project “Filgrastim – acquiring a recombinant protein through innovative solutions”.

 After recording successful results Lek takes first place among Slovene companies, overtakes regional competitors in terms of growth and achieves the highest sales of comparable pharmaceutical companies in Central and Eastern Europe.
-In May 2003 several national brands in the framework of Novartis Generics are formed into a strong global brand: Sandoz.

 2004